InsightDataScience/Parsing-Workshop/chapter2/README.md

 - [Introduction to Python](https://www.geeksforgeeks.org/python-language-introduction/)
 - [Log File Parsing in Python](https://pythonicways.wordpress.com/2016/12/20/log-file-parsing-in-python/)
 ## Exercises
+All exercises are based on `example.txt` in this file.
+- Write a Python script that counts the number of alphabetical words in `example.txt`.
+- Write a Python script that returns the sum of all integers contained in `example.txt`.
+- Write a Python string that, given a string, prints all lines in `example.txt` that contain the given string.

 ## Next Chapter
 Let us move on to [chapter 3](https://github.com/InsightDataScience/Parsing-Workshop/tree/master/chapter3).